www6v/www6vHomeAIGCSource/source/_posts/englishInterview-1.md

 ### Why did you leave your last job？***
  **Because  the impact of the COVID-19 pandemic, the company's financial situation is not very good.**
+ **I‘ve outgrown that job.
+I want to continue to develop my career in this filed.
+In my current job , it's not possible.** [3]
  I feel I have reached the "glass ceiling" in my current job. **I feel there is no opportunity for promotion.**
  Well, I am hoping to get an offer of a **better position**.   **If opportunity knocks, I will take it.**